-Concurrent with the Business Combination, we entered into new senior secured credit facilities (collectively, the "New Senior Secured Credit Facilities") comprised of a \$1,200,000.0 million term loan facility consisting of a \$900.0 million U.S. dollar-denominated tranche and a \$300.0 million Euro-denominated (or €265.0 million) tranche (the "Term Loan Facility"), and a \$200.0 million asset-based revolving credit facility (the "ABL Facility").
+Concurrent with the Business Combination in May 2016, we entered into new senior secured credit facilities (collectively, the "Senior Secured Credit Facilities") comprised of a \$1,200.0 million term loan facility consisting of a \$900.0 million U.S. dollar-denominated tranche and a \$300.0 million Euro-denominated (or €265.0 million) tranche (the "Term Loan Facility"), and a \$200.0 million asset-based revolving credit facility (the "ABL Facility").

 The Term Loan Facility was issued at 99.0% of the principal amount.
 Borrowings under the Term Loan Facility bore interest at a rate equal to the LIBOR rate (or EURIBOR rate, as applicable) or the base rate elected by us at the time of the borrowing plus a margin of 4.75% or 3.75%, respectively.
 Further, the LIBOR rate and base rate elected under the facilities were subject to a floor of 1.00% and 2.00%, respectively.
 The Term Loan Facility required minimum scheduled quarterly principal payments equal to 0.25% of the original principal amount of the term loans made on the closing date of the Business Combination.
-The Term Loan Facility had a maturity date of November 4, 2022.
+The Term Loan Facility had a maturity date of November 4, 2022

-On November 14, 2016 (the "First Amendment Closing Date"), we entered into the First Amendment Agreement to the Term Loan Facility (the "First Amendment") pursuant to which we, among other things: (a) refinanced the existing \$900.0 million U.S. dollar-denominated tranche by issuing a U.S. dollar-denominated replacement term loan in the amount of \$927.8 million and (b) refinanced the existing £265.0 million (or \$300.0 million) Euro-denominated tranche by issuing a Euro-denominated replacement term loan in the amount of £283.3 million.
+On November 14, 2016, we entered into the First Amendment Agreement to the Term Loan Facility (the "First Amendment") pursuant to which we, among other things: (a) refinanced the existing \$900.0 million U.S. dollar-denominated tranche by issuing a U.S. dollar-denominated replacement term loan in the amount of \$927.8 million and (b) refinanced the existing £265.0 million (or \$300.0 million) Euro-denominated tranche by issuing a Euro-denominated replacement term loan in the amount of £283.3 million.
 Included in the U.S. dollar-denominated replacement term loan was an additional \$30.0 million principal amount of borrowings.
-Included in the Euro-denominated replacement term loan was an additional £19.0 million principal amount of borrowings.
-The borrowings under the First Amendment bore interest at a rate equal to the LIBOR rate or the base rate elected by us at the time of borrowing plus a margin of 4.25% for U.S. dollar-denominated LIBOR Rate loans or 3.25% for base rate loans.
+Included in the Euro-denominated replacement term loan was an additional £19.0 million principal amount of borrowings under the First Amendment bore interest at a rate equal to LIBOR rate plus a margin of 4.25% for U.S. dollar-denominated LIBOR Rate loans, the EURIBOR rate plus a margin of 4.00% for Euro-denominated LIBOR Rate loans, or the base rate plus a margin of 3.25% for base rate loans elected by the Company at the time of borrowing.
 These new replacement term loans had substantially the same terms under the original Term Loan Facility subject to the amendments contained in the First Amendment.

-On August 7, 2017, we re-priced the \$927.8 million U.S. dollar-denominated tranche and the €283.3 million Euro-denominated tranche to reduce the applicable interest rates.
+On August 7, 2017, we entered into the Second Amendment Agreement to the Term Loan Facility (the "Second Amendment") and re-priced the \$927.8 million U.S. dollar-denominated tranche and the €283.3 million Euro-denominated tranche to reduce the applicable interest rates.
 The terms of the facilities were substantially consistent following the re-pricing, except that borrowings under the term loans bore interest at a rate equal to the LIBOR rate plus a margin of 3.25% with respect to U.S. dollar-denominated LIBOR rate loans, and the EURIBOR rate plus a margin of 3.25% with respect to Euro-denominated EURIBOR rate loans.
-In addition, the LIBOR rate elected under the facilities was subject to a floor of 0% and the EURIBOR rate elected under the facilities was subject to a floor of 0.75%
+In addition, the LIBOR rate elected under the facilities was subject to a floor of 0.75%.